-

 The Basler BT-67 is a versatile and durable aircraft that is able to land on snow and ice.
 It has a wide cabin, extended range and is used for flying in the interior of Antarctica – most notably to the South Pole and Emperor Penguins.

 We have two identical aircraft and the crew are highly experienced in polar operations.
-Our chief pilot has nine seasons of Antarctic experience, and last year, all our groups reached the South Pole.
+Our chief pilot has 10 seasons of Antarctic experience, and last year, all our groups reached the South Pole.